YuePanEdward/LLS-LOAM/README.md

 # If you'd like to test on kitti dataset
 # See below for data preparation
 sh script/kitti/kitti_xx.sh
+# If you'd like to test on apollo southbay dataset
+sh script/apollo/southbay_test.sh
 # If you'd like to test on your own dataset, you need to create new shell files and then run it
 ```